-Members of the Remuneration Committee are Alan Jones (Non-executive chairman) and John M Langley (Independent director).
+Members of the Remuneration Committee at 30 June 2022 are Alan Jones (Non-executive chairman) and Peter A Curry (Independent director).

 The objective is to ensure the remuneration and reward practices are fair and competitive.

 Non-executive remuneration

 Fees and payments to directors reflect the demands which are made on, and the responsibilities of, the directors.
 The current base fee of \$30,000 per annum, payable quarterly, for each non-executive director remained the same as the prior year.
 The base fee is fixed and exclusive of superannuation.
 The Remuneration Committee determines remuneration of non-executive directors from time to time.